chrisleekr/binance-trading-bot/README.md

 ### Simple-Stop-Chaser

-This method is buying at lowest price without any indicator, never sell under purchase price.
+This method is buying at the lowest price without any indicator, never sell under purchase price.
 And chase rising money.
 Stop chaser methodology was the idea from [@d0x2f](https://github.com/d0x2f).
 I have found MACD indicators often mislead buying signal.
-In box pattern market, buy signal with lowest price is effective than using MACD indicators.
+In box pattern market, buy signal with the lowest price is effective than using MACD indicators.

 #### Note